codacy/chart/docs/configuration/providers/github-enterprise.md

       disableSSL: "CHANGE_ME"                # This is an optional field
 ```

+**Please note that you must go to `http://codacy.example.com/admin/integrations`, select the desired provider and `Test & Save` your configuration for it to be applied.**

 ## GitHub Application

 To integrate with GitHub we use a GitHub Application.